 The distinction between inputs that can change between builds (sources) and inputs that can safely be assumed to be constant (tools) becomes important when configuring ElectricAccelerator Developer Edition virtualization.
-See "Configuring Your Build" on page 8-2).
+SeeConfiguring Your Build).

 Build Environment

 Your operating system environment is an essential part of your build.
 The operating system is easy to overlook because the environment usually is configured once per host and then ignored as long as builds function normally.
 It is important to identify which parts of the operating system could affect the build.
 Some inputs to consider include: